Nick Botterill

-Nicholas Byron "Nick" Botterill (born 14 September 1962) is a British business man, company director, and Conservative politician.
+Nicholas Byron "Nick" Botterill (born 14 September 1962) is a British businessman, company director, and Conservative politician.

-He was Leader of the Hammersmith and Fulham London Borough Council from 2012 to 2014 and in 2021 was elected as a member of Wiltshire Council.
+He was Leader of the Hammersmith and Fulham London Borough Council from 2012 to 2014 and was a member of Wiltshire Council from 2021 to 2025.

 Early life

-Born in September 1962, Botterill is the son of David Byron Botterill, senior partner of Byron Botterill & Son Limited, a Yorkshire company which made polishing materials.
+Botterill is the son of David Byron Botterill, senior partner of Byron Botterill & Son Limited, a Yorkshire company which made polishing materials.
 He was brought up in Sheffield and educated at Christ Church, Oxford, where he gained a Master of Science degree in chemistry.

 Business career

 Botterill's first job was in the international corporate finance department of the Royal Bank of Canada.
 After that, he was a founding partner in Teddies Nurseries, a childcare provider which expanded to some forty sites around Britain and in the 1990s was among the ten fastest-growing British companies.
 In 2000, the business was sold to BUPA and went on to become one of the largest companies in its sector in the world.
 From 1998 to 2006, Botterill was a director of the Old Oak Housing Association.
 In 2005, he founded Active Learning, another childcare firm.

 He has also served on the boards of several other companies and trusts, including Palatinate Schools Ltd.